wechaty/wechaty/README.md

 # Trouble Shooting

-If wechaty is not run as expected, run unit test maybe help to find some useful message.
+If wechaty run unexpected, then unit test maybe help to find some useful message.

 ```shell
 $ npm test